chinamike65/hugo-tuolesi/content/book3/book3en.md

 With a dignified body, contemplating a hundred thousand kalpas,

-It's not as good as a moment to miss the teacher.
+It's not as good as a moment thinking of the teacher.

-This means that contemplating the Buddha's thirty-two and eighty-sixty appearances, or the appearance of a bodhisattva or deity for 100,000 kalpas, is the same as thinking of the guru for a moment.
+This means that contemplating the Buddha's thirty-two and eighty-sixty marks, or the marks of a bodhisattva or deity for 100,000 kalpas, is the same as thinking of the guru for a moment.

 Therefore, the merit of thinking of the guru is very, very great!
 Many people say, "I can't visualize the deity, nor can I visualize Shakyamuni Buddha."

 In this case, it is enough to visualize the guru.

-Sometimes it's a little more difficult to visualize the guru, and that's the reason for karma.
+Sometimes it's a little more difficult to visualize the guru, and that's due to karma.

 When some people meditate on the guru, they can't remember what they think.
-Even the guru has just given them empowerment, but they even forget the guru's face.
-This is because the karma is relatively heavy.
+Even if the guru has just given them an empowerment, they forget the guru's face.
+This is because their karma is relatively heavy.

-In terms of practice, the master of contemplating the practice of the master is better than practicing Tantra, the second and second master Guo Cangwa said:
+In terms of practice, contemplating the practice of the master is better than practicing Tantra, the second Drukpa master Gotsangpa Gonpo Dorje (rgod tshang pa mgon po rdo rje, 1189-1258) said:

 Although there are many stages of generation, the method of visualizing the master is the best.